Davidyz/codecompanion-dap.nvim/README.md

 ## Extension Options

-This extension involves **A LOT** of back and forth conversations.
+- **`interval_ms`**: This extension involves **A LOT** of back and forth conversations.
   This means higher tokens per minute (TPM) and requests per minute (RPM).
 To mitigate this, you may use the `interval_ms` option to set the minimum delay between DAP requests.
 This helps avoid hitting rate limits from your LLM provider.
+- **`winfixbuf`**: When set to true, the codecompanion window's `winfixbuf` option will be enabled.
+When this is enabled, the DAP stepping actions won't occupy the codecompanion chat buffer.

 ## Tool Options
 All tools have the following config option available: